 The pDSC team, made up of the Libraries' Digital Initiatives team and student workers, strive to support and promote the use of digital technology for research, pedagogy, and creative scholarship.
 Librarians and staff provide consultation services, plan lectures and workshops, and assist with technology within the space.
 They possess an array of skill sets, spanning across digital and computational methods, open access, and other relative digital scholarship and scholarly communication areas.

-Our pDSC will be open with limited hours during the fall 2021 semester:
+Our pDSC will be open with limited hours during the spring 2022 semester:

 Tuesdays: 2 p.m. - 5 p.m.